armi3/dotfiles-macOS/README.md

 # dotfiles-macOS
-🥟 My .files setup for macOS.
+🥟 My .files setup for macOS and some automation scripts.
+Work in progress.

 ```
 ├── README.md